MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./Images/Lab02/L02_image012.png)

-1. Find Purchased electricity in the **Scope 2: Indirect emissions** section, and click **Manage**
+1. Find Purchased electricity in the **Scope 2: Indirect emissions** section, and select **Manage**

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image013.png)

-1. On the “Connections” view, click **+New**
+1. On the “Connections” view, select **+New**

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image014.png)

 1. On the “New data connection” wizard:

      1. Select **Activity data** from data type screen
      1. Choose **Purchased electricity** from the Activity data drop down list
-     1. Click **Next** when finished
+     1. Select **Next** when finished

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image015.png)

-1. Take a moment to review the large list of connectors by clicking the “See all Power Query connectors” link
+1. Take a moment to review the large list of connectors by selecting the “See all Power Query connectors” link

     ![Graphical user interface Description automatically generated](./Images/Lab02/L02_image016.png)

 1. Microsoft Sustainability Manager utilizes Power Query for its data ingestion connectors, there is a broad list of connectors available in Power Query.
-Click Cancel or the X in the top right corner to close the Power Query dialog.
+Select Cancel or the X in the top right corner to close the Power Query dialog.

     ![Graphical user interface Description automatically generated](./Images/Lab02/L02_image017.png)

 1. On the “Choose connector” page:

      1. Select **Excel**
-     1. Click **Next**
+     1. Select **Next**

     >[!NOTE]**Note:** Notice the Adatum Utility Management connector at the bottom.
 Data providers and Partners can create their own connectors to be available in Microsoft Sustainability Manager

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image018.png)

 1. A new dialog will open for Power Query.
 On the Power Query dialog:

-     1. Click **Upload file**
+     1. Select **Upload file**
-     1. Click **Browse**
+     1. Select **Browse**

     >[!NOTE]**Note:** You can also choose to import an existing file located in OneDrive.
 For simplicity of this lab, we are using the Upload file functionality.

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image019.png)

 1. On the file selection window, browse to the location of the excel files that were downloaded.

      1. Select the **Purchased electricity Wide World Importers - 2021.xlsx** file
-     1. Click **Open**
+     1. Select **Open**

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab02/L02_image020.png)

-1. Once the file is successfully uploaded, it may be required to click the sign in button below to create a new Connection credential, this is done by clicking **Sign in**.
+1. Once the file is successfully uploaded, it may be required to select the sign in button below to create a new Connection credential, this is done by selecting **Sign in**.

     ![Graphical user interface, table Description automatically generated](./Images/Lab02/L02_image021.png)